shinyhouse/Trelolo2/README.md

 3. Edit `.env` and fill there your configuration values
 4. Make copy of `docker-compose.override-local.yml` file:
    `cp docker-compose.override-local.yml docker-compose.override.yml`
-5. Edit `docker-compose.overide.yml` and fill values for ngrok docker service
+5. Edit `docker-compose.overide.yml` and fill
+   environment variables for ngrok docker service
 6. Build Docker image: `docker-compose build`

 Now you have prepared environment for Docker run.
 You should repeat step (6)